aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

   signInCaseSensitive: false, // case insensitive is preferred in most situations });
 ```
+By default, usernames and email addresses in user pools are case sensitive, which means `user@example.com` and `User@example.com`
+are considered different.
+In most situations it is prefered to have usernames and email addresses be case insensitive so that
+capitalization differences are ignored.
+As shown above, you can make a user pool case insensitive by setting `signInCaseSensitive`
+to `false`.
+The case sensitivity cannot be changed once a user pool is created.

 The default set up for the user pool is configured such that only administrators will be allowed
 to create users.
 Features such as Multi-factor authentication (MFAs) and Lambda Triggers are not